Skip to main content

 token:

-chunk_overlap: 50 # Overlap between chunks (tokens)
+chunk_overlap: 50 # Overlapping tokens of adjacent chunks

 chunk_path: corpora/chunks.jsonl # Output path for chunked corpus

-raw_chunk_path: corpora/text.jsonl # Input text corpus path
+raw_chunk_path: corpora/text.jsonl # Raw text corpus path

-Run the Pipeline:
+Run Pipeline:

 ultrarag run examples/corpus_chunk.yaml